mablemunanura/to-do-management-application/README.md

 # Features

 - Add, edit, and delete tasks
-- Filter tasks by (All / Completed / Pending)
+- Filter tasks by (To do / Done / In progress)
 - Persistent storage with SQLite
 - Simple and responsive design